rafael-acerqueira/rafael-acerqueira/README.md

 * 🌍  I'm based in Aracaju - Sergipe
 * ✉️  You can contact me at [contato@rafaelaquino.net](mailto:contato@rafaelaquino.net)
+* 🤝  I'm open to collaborating on Ruby on Rails projects

 ### 📓 Some Blog Posts 🇧🇷